llvm/circt/docs/RationaleFIRRTL.md

 production-ready output_.

-Modules shall use the name given in Chisel, unless they conflict with a verilog reserved, not withstanding de-duplication or relevant annotations on the module.
+Modules shall use the name given in Chisel, unless they conflict with a verilog reserved word, not withstanding de-duplication or relevant annotations on the module.

 Instances shall use the name given in Chisel, unless they conflict with a verilog reserved.
 Instances have preferential use of the name in the output in